Sensei079/DrugGPT/README.md

 # DrugGPT - Drug Interaction Checker

-A web application that helps users check drug interactions and side effects using FDA data and AI-powered analysis.
+A web application that helps users check drug interactions and side effects using FDA data.

 ## Features